top of page

 I’ve used Canon for over 20 years - from the 400D Rebel, to the 5DMk2, and through to the R7 mirrorless.
 I’ve taken award-winning images on entry level DSLRs and newer cameras.

-There isn’t a single “best” mirrorless camera for wildlife photography.
+There is no single best mirrorless camera for wildlife photography.
+Popular choices include the Canon R7, Nikon Z8 and Sony A1, chosen for subject tracking, speed, reliability, and low-light handling.
 It depends on your budget, what you photograph, and how you like to work.
-The Canon R7, Nikon Z8, and Sony A1 are popular choices - all chosen for their autofocus, subject tracking, speed, and low-light handling.
 They’re different, but the basics are the same.

 I’ve met photographers with the newest equipment, who produce very sharp, competent but rather forgettable images.
 And I’ve met beginners with modest gear who create something beautiful because they’re paying attention.